29 More Awesome Places to Visit in Honolulu

 26. Salt by Kaka’ako *Shopping Center, Restaurants* – Kaka’ako

 I actually never heard about Kaka’ako until I moved here and it’s very easy to see why Kaka’ako is so popular.
 First off, you must stop by at least to admire the beautiful art you can find all over the neighborhood.
-Salt by Kaka’ako itself is a very modern and beautiful shopping center, chock full of trendy new spots such as Moku, Redfish Poke, Arvo, Lanikai Juice, Taco’ako, Lonohana Chocolate Tasting Bar, Lash Love, The Stoke House and Starbucks, just to name the few that I’ve personally been to.
+Salt by Kaka’ako itself is a very modern and beautiful shopping center, chock full of trendy spots such as Moku, Redfish Poke, Hawaiian Inn, 7Gradi Gelato, Arvo, Lanikai Juice, Taco’ako, Lonohana Chocolate Tasting Bar, Lash Love, The Stoke House and Starbucks, just to name the few that I’ve personally been to.
 It is a great area to visit and hang out with friends.

 27. Uncle Clay’s House of Pure Aloha * Dessert* – Aina Haina